PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Sole

 Beneath the hoof lies the sole, a robust layer made of horn.
 This structure is slightly concave, which helps absorb concussive forces and protect the inner parts of the hoof.
 It should not touch the ground directly, allowing it to flex and cushion the horse with each step.
-Gladiator Equine’s sole protectors provide additional cushioning and support, ensuring your horse’s comfort on various terrains.
+Gladiator Equine’s PTR™ Bell Boots provide additional cushioning and support, ensuring your horse’s comfort on various terrains.

 Frog